core-infra-svcs/terraform-provider-meraki/docs/data-sources/organizations.md

 page_title: "meraki_organizations Data Source - terraform-provider-meraki"
 subcategory: ""
 description: |-
-  List the organizations that the user has privileges on
+  Ports the organizations that the user has privileges on
 ---

 # meraki_organizations (Data Source)

-List the organizations that the user has privileges on
+Ports the organizations that the user has privileges on